Behnam2553/port-Hamiltonian-PINN-and-HR-neuron/README.md

-# An asymptotic stability proof and a port-Hamiltonian PINN for chaotic synchronization in Hindmarsh–Rose neurons
+# An asymptotic stability proof and a port-Hamiltonian PINN for chaotic synchronization

 **Codebase for the paper**
-**“An asymptotic stability proof and a port-Hamiltonian physics-informed neural network approach to chaotic synchronization in Hindmarsh–Rose neurons.”**
+**“An asymptotic stability proof and a port-Hamiltonian physics-informed neural network approach to chaotic synchronization.”**

 ---

 ## Abstract

-We study chaotic synchronization in a five-dimensional Hindmarsh-Rose neuron model augmented with electromagnetic induction and a switchable memristive autapse.
-For two diffusively coupled neurons, we derive the linearized error dynamics and prove global asymptotic stability of the synchronization manifold via a quadratic Lyapunov function.
-Verifiable sufficient conditions follow from Sylvester’s criterion on the leading principal minors, and convergence is established using Barbalat’s lemma.
-Leveraging Helmholtz's decomposition, we separate the error field into conservative and dissipative parts and obtain a closed-form expression for the synchronization energy, along with its dissipation law, providing a quantitative measure of the energetic cost of synchrony.
-Numerical simulations confirm complete synchronization, overall decay of the synchronization energy, and close agreement between Lyapunov and Hamiltonian diagnostics across parameter sweeps.
-Building on these results, we introduce a port-Hamiltonian physics-informed neural network that embeds the conservative/dissipative structure in training through physically motivated losses and structural priors.
-The learned Hamiltonian and energy–rate match analytical benchmarks.
-The framework narrows the gap between dynamical systems theory and data-driven discovery by providing a template for energy-aware modeling and control of nonlinear neuronal synchronization.
+We study chaotic synchronization in a five-dimensional Hindmarsh–Rose neuron model augmented with electromagnetic induction and a switchable memristive autapse.
+For two diffusively coupled neurons, we derive the linearized error dynamics and prove global asymptotic stability of the synchronization manifold using a quadratic Lyapunov function.
+Verifiable sufficient conditions follow from Sylvester’s criterion, and convergence is established using Barbalat’s lemma.
+A Helmholtz decomposition splits the error field into conservative and dissipative parts, yielding a closed-form synchronization energy and its dissipation law, which quantify the energetic cost of synchrony.
+Numerical simulations confirm complete synchronization, monotone decay of the synchronization energy, and close agreement between Lyapunov and Hamiltonian diagnostics across parameter sweeps.
+Building on these results, we introduce a port-Hamiltonian physics-informed neural network that embeds the conservative/dissipative structure through tailored losses and structural priors.
+The learned Hamiltonian and energy-rate match analytical benchmarks, providing an energy-aware, data-driven template for modeling and control of nonlinear neuronal synchronization.

 ---